 Currently Jacob is working with Dark Wolf Pictures as a freelance Producer and Cinematographer.
 Jacob’s films have screened at multiple film festivals across North America.

 Director of Photography

 "Hustle like an underdog" - the words that Anthony Hunos strongly lives by.
 A Toronto-based cinematographer, director and editor, his love for filmmaking derived from his childhood hobby of shooting and editing homemade videos.
-He graduated from the renowned Film and Television Production program at Humber College where he further honed his talents as a creative.
+Eager to turn his passion into something more, he graduated from the renowned Film and Television Production program at Humber College where he further honed his talents as a creative.

-As the co-founder of Dark Wolf Pictures, Anthony aims to inspire and strengthen Asian representation in the film industry.
-His passion for authentic storytelling and his ongoing desire for artistic collaboration are what he continues to take with him throughout his career.
+As the co-founder of Dark Wolf Pictures, Anthony’s goal is to tell authentic stories.
+More importantly, Anthony aims to inspire and strengthen Asian representation in the film industry, and he hopes to be a continuous part of pushing diversity forward.
+His love for the arts and his ongoing desire for artistic collaboration are what he continues to take with him throughout his career.

 Maria Teresa Rossi

 Maria Teresa Rossi is a proud graduate of the Film and Television Production program at Humber College.
 During her time there she instantly found a passion for film editing and made sure to take on this role for every major project over the course of the three-year program.